simanga-dev/dwm/README.md

 Added Fake fullscreen patch, This patch add make let window occupy the full widow when fullscreen instead of a fullscreen

+##### Title Color patch
+This patch let the window tittleto have a sepeate color configureateion so that it can be set alne

 dwm - dynamic window manager
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.